‘Doc Martin’ Star Martin Clunes Shares His Weight Loss Story

-Martin Clunes is perhaps best known for his role in the comedy series, Doc Martin, but over the last few years he has branched out to do documentaries, often going on the road to study various animals or locations, and so losing some weight has been beneficial to his activity level.
+Martin Clunes is perhaps best known for his role in the comedy series Doc Martin, but over the last few years he has branched out to do documentaries, often going on the road to study various animals or locations, and so losing some weight has been beneficial to his activity level.

-Hello Magazine says that Clunes initially lost some weight after he had an illness, and his Doc Martin wardrobe had to be reworked.
+Hello Magazine reports that Clunes initially lost some weight after he had an illness and his Doc Martin wardrobe had to be reworked.

 “I had a virus and lost a stone [14 pounds].
 They had to remake my wardrobe to fit.”

-Clunes, now 57, says that he was determined to lose weight, and had success with the 5:2 diet, meaning that he fasts for two days a week, and eats normally on the other five.
+Clunes, now 57, says that he was determined to lose weight and had success with the 5:2 diet, meaning that he fasts for two days a week and eats normally on the other five.
 For maintenance, he says that he now adheres to a 6:1 diet.

-The Doc Martin star explains that he didn’t like the way he looked, and didn’t feel well, with a number of aches and pains.
+The Doc Martin star explains that he didn’t like the way he looked and didn’t feel well, having a number of aches and pains.

 “I was fat — and while I was getting heavy, I had tired knees and stuff.
 So I thought I’d try that diet and the weight came off.
 I lost about three stone in as many months.
 It’s great — and it’s supposed to be good for cholesterol, too.”